gnhm/cpp-contour-tracker/README.md

 - `track_contours` is for doing it in real time from temika
 - track_movie already compiles, and goes from an initial contour (see `_contour.txt` files which are generated using that initial if statement)
 - the contour struct is in the -trackmovie versions of the header although it is really very small!

+Post-lunch update: everything is compiling, but when passing sample movie file as argument the core dumps.
+Will need first contour for `track_movie`, in the form of a text file.
+Working on making that now (should just need a center and a point on the edge).
+Study the algorithm!